Accept [X]

 • Social Innovation in Business and Finance

-MCE analyzes the role of social innovation and finance in today’s world, evaluating the performance of innovative business and finance models in creating more inclusive economic development and shedding light on how businesses can foster a more humane economy.
+MCE explores the role of social innovation and finance in the contemporary world, examining the performance of innovative economic and financial models in promoting more inclusive development.
+At the same time, it highlights how businesses can contribute to building a more just and human-centered economy.

 Sezione: